Rob-H/dotfiles/README.markdown

 # Required Setup
 	*	presumes git is installed
-	* 	presumes jshint is intalled
+	* 	presumes jshint and jscs are intalled
-	* 	currently presumes you are on windows